Nonreciprocal Weyl semimetal waveguide

 where $\bm{\sigma}=(\sigma^x,\sigma^y,\sigma^z)$ are the Pauli matrices, $\mathbf{k}$ the electronic crystal momentum, and $v_F$ is the Fermi velocity, typically of order $\sim 10^5\mbox{m}/\mbox{s}$.
 We denote the vector that separates the Weyl nodes as $2\mathbf{b}$ and set its orientation along the $k_{z}$ axis.
 A cylinder of radius $R$, with its axis along the $z$ direction, is considered, see Fig. \ref{fig:Weylguide}.
-The semimetal is surrounded by a cylindrical dielectric, with relative permittivity $\epsilon_d$ approximately independent of the radiation frequency and wavevector.
-As we are interested in modes whose intensity decays radially in the dielectric, we assume that the outer diameter of the coating is much larger than all the other length scales of the problem.
+The semimetal is surrounded by a cylindrical dielectric, with relative permittivity $\epsilon_d$ approximately independent of radiation frequency and wavevector.
+As we are interested in modes whose intensity decays radially in the dielectric, we assume that the outer diameter of the coating is much larger than all the other length scales.

-The electronic states in this configuration have been studied in, e.g., \cite{DeMartino2021}, but we will describe the SPPs via a different approach in this work, namely, using the dynamics of the electromagnetic field.
-When coupled to the Weyl electrons, the latter can be reformulated in terms of the familiar Dirac action: in doing so, the electromagnetic part of the action acquires an additional term, proportional to the chiral anomaly \cite{Grushin2012,Zyuzin2012,Vazifeh2013,Chen2013,Burkov2018}.
+The electronic states in this configuration have been studied in \cite{Bardarson2019,Sukhachov2020,DeMartino2021,Liu2023}, but we will describe the SPPs via a different approach, using the dynamics of the electromagnetic field.
+When coupled to the Weyl electrons, the dynamics can be reformulated in terms of a Dirac action; in doing so, the electromagnetic part of the action acquires an additional term, proportional to the chiral anomaly \cite{Grushin2012,Zyuzin2012,Vazifeh2013,Chen2013,Burkov2018}.
 Such {$\theta$} term is universal, i.e., independent of the realization of the WS phase up to the separation between the Weyl nodes in the Brillouin zone, and so are its observable consequences, e.g., the anomalous Hall and the chiral magnetic effects.
-As a consequence, neglecting the possible shift in energy between the Weyl nodes, the classical dynamics of the electromagnetic field is governed by the axion electrodynamics equations \cite{Wilczek1987,Armitage2019}
+It follows that, neglecting the possible shift in energy between the Weyl nodes, the classical dynamics of the electromagnetic field is governed by the axion electrodynamics equations \cite{Wilczek1987,Armitage2019}